Findley Elementary School

 Standard Response Protocol (SRP)

 The SRP is not based on one individual possible scenario but on the response to any given scenario.
 One large benefit of the SRP is the standard language used by all responders; this includes students, parents, staff and first responders.
 The protocol also allows for a predictable series of actions as an event unfolds.
-The SRP is based upon four actions: Lockout, Lockdown, Evacuate and Shelter.
+The SRP is based upon four actions: Hold, Secure, Lockdown, Evacuate and Shelter.
 Each has specific staff and student directives that are unique to the action.

 Standard Reunification Method